 over $10,000,000 |

-Overall, the chance of being audited was 0.6%.
-This means only one out of every 166 returns was audited—the lowest audit rate since 2002.
+Overall, the chance of being audited was 0.2%.
+So, only one out of every 500 returns was audited.

 Oddly, people who make less than $25,000 have a higher audit rate.
 This higher rate is because many of these taxpayers claim the earned income tax credit, and the IRS conducts many audits to ensure that the credit isn't being claimed fraudulently.

 Also, as you might expect, wealthy taxpayers are audited more often than the less affluent—after all, that's where the money is.
 But even millionaires are facing less IRS scrutiny.
-Only 2.5% of taxpayers earning $1 million to $5 million in 2016 were audited by the IRS through 2020.
+In 2019 through 2022, the IRS audited only 0.4% of taxpayers earning $1 million to $5 million.
 This rate was the lowest audit rate for millionaires since the IRS first began tracking it in 2004.

 In the past, IRS audits were far more common.
 In 1963, an incredible 5.6% of all Americans had their tax returns audited.
 Everybody knew someone who had been audited.
 Jokes about IRS audits were a staple topic of nightclub comedians and cartoonists.